-3.3 Determination of Exposure Point Concentrations
+3.2-3 Determination of Exposure Point Concentrations

 A representative exposure point concentration is a COPC-specific and media-specific concentration value.
 In risk assessment, these exposure concentrations are values incorporated into the exposure assessment equations from which potential baseline human exposures are calculated.
 In general, U.S. EPA (1992) recommends using the 95th upper confidence limit (UCL) of the arithmetic mean concentration for purposes of estimating reasonable maximum or upper-end exposures.
 However, as discussed further in Section 3.5, not all soil gas data appear to be from a single population.
-Therefore, for purposes of this screening-level indoor air HRA, the maximum detected concentration was used, which is consistent with NDEP's comments to previous versions of this Technical Memorandum.
+Therefore, For for purposes of this screening-level indoor air HRA, the maximum detected concentration was used, which is consistent with NDEP's comments to previous versions of this Technical Memorandum.

-3.3.1 Indoor Air
+3.23.1 Indoor Air

 The migration of COPCs from the subsurface and dispersion into indoor air were estimated using the USEPA spreadsheet-based Johnson and Ettinger (J&E) model (USEPA 2004a).
 The model is based on the vapor intrusion model published by Johnson and Ettinger (1991).
 The J&E model is a screening-level model, which incorporates both convective and diffusive mechanisms for estimating the transport of chemical vapors emanating from either subsurface soils or groundwater into indoor spaces located directly above the source of contamination.
 The model is constructed to calculate steady-state vapor transport (infinite source).
 The maximum detected concentrations of the COPCs in soil gas, which were used as the exposure point concentrations for the indoor air exposure pathway, are presented in Table 1.
-Either site-specific or default physical properties and building characteristics contained in the USEPA J&E spreadsheet model were used in this evaluation.
-These values are presented in Table 2.
-Tables 3 and 4 present the indoor air concentrations predicted by the J&E model for each of the COPCs, depending on assumptions for building air exchange rate and vapor flow rate into the building, as discussed further below.